Want to know how to visit Yosemite from San Francisco? If so, keep on reading!

 Do some hikes and explore Yosemite on your own.

-After spending some time in breathtaking Yosemite nature, take transfer back from Yosemite to San Francisco.
+After spending some time in breathtaking Yosemite nature, take a transfer back from Yosemite to San Francisco.

 Visiting Yosemite from San Francisco with a tour is a great option if you want to see Yosemite in one day.